-Jo Ann Rooney, J.D., L.L.M., Ed.D, was inaugurated as Loyola University’s 24th president on Nov.
-4, 2016.
-She is the first lay president of Loyola University Chicago and the first woman to hold the position.
-Under Dr. Rooney’s leadership, Loyola continues to experience strong enrollments and be recognized as a leading institution in Chicago and internationally.
+Jo Ann Rooney, J.D., L.L.M., Ed.D, is the 24th president and the first lay president of Loyola University Chicago.
+Under Dr. Rooney’s leadership, Loyola continues to experience growth in undergraduate enrollments and to position itself as a leading institution both in Chicago, the nation and internationally.

 Dr. Rooney is building on Loyola’s legacy of excellence and service to sustain, strengthen, and grow a community of scholars driven by Jesuit values and characterized by relentless curiosity and inquiry, deep care and compassion for others, and the good of the larger society — an academic community grounded in civil discourse and steeped in social justice.